Sebasfac/mlops_zoomcamp_project_car_price_prediction/README.md

 Grafana default login credentials are admin and admin

 The folder dashboards contain one table with calculated metrics on different subsets of the dataset.

+For the predictions there is the file car_price_predictor.py which is used with the Prefect server running.
+The folder tests contain the respective unit tests which can be run by the CLI with the following command:

+pytest tests/

+For the pylint exceptions a file pylintrc is used.

+The Makefile contains a run of a few quality checks too.